coding-to-music/battlecode2021/README.md

 # Modify the bot and make it your own
+Place each version of your robot in a new subfolder in the `src` folder.
+Make sure every version has a `RobotPlayer.java`

+# RUNNING GAME FROM THE TERMINAL
+Open a terminal in the scaffold.
+Run the commands `./gradlew run -Pmaps=[map] -PteamA=[Team A] -PteamB=[Team B]`

 # Run a Match
 Player code is in the src directory of the scaffold: each package inside src corresponds to one distinct player.
 We have provided examplefuncsplayer, and you can create your own player by either modifying it or copying and renaming it.